JonasBlomquist/Learning/README.md

 This repository is made for me to learn different concepts and coding skills.

-The repository consist of several subprojects:
+The repository consist of several subprojects that can be seen here.

+--

 ### C++